pinchio/moji-web/README.md

 - Create two new columns in emoji (ancestor_emoji_id, parent_emoji_id).
 These will be populated if parent_emoji_id is set using the above endpoint.
 Otherwise, they will be blank.
 - When 1. occurs, ancestor.saved_count += 1, parent.saved_count += 1.
 New Emoji sent_count = 0, saved_count = 0.
 - If an emoji is sent, emoji.sent_count += 1, ancestor.sent_count += 1.
+- When emoji is deleted, a deleted_at is set to true, but counters continue to be used.
+- Can only modify emoji if creator and no parent_emoji_id.
+- return emoji with more data

 2014-8-26
 ---